dnakazawa117/notes/README.md

-# notes
+# README.md
-My notes for various things.
+This is a repository where I store my notes for various learning efforts.